GoogleCloudPlatform/samples-style-guide/content/en/_index.md

  understanding the samples more confusing.
 1. **Act** - Send the request to the service and receive a response.
-1. **Assert** - Verify that the call was successful and that a response was return as expected.
+1. **Assert** - Verify that the call was successful and that a response was returned as expected.
 This is typically done by printing some aspects of the response to stdout.

 {{< tabpane langEqualsHeader=true >}}